Bayith Home | Political Cultural and Social Issues | Yoga and Meditation

 "As part of the most massive missionary effort in history - directly intended to destroy Christianity - every guru who has come to the West (from Maharishi Mahesh Yogi to Bhagwan Shri Rajneesh to Baba Muktananda) was sent here [to the West] by his guru specifically to win converts to a Hindu/Buddhist pantheistic faith.
 Yogananda, for example, came to spread the teachings of his spiritual guru, Sri Babaji.
 Maharishi was sent to the West by his guru Dev and initiated millions into his TM brand of yoga.
 Yet the missionaries from the East all protest that they are teaching the science of yoga, health, and higher states of consciousness, not religion - and they are believed and highly honoured for this deceit.
 We can register no legitimate complaint against those who seek to persuade others of what they sincerely believe to be important truth.
 However, they should not lie about their product or purpose.
 And that is exactly what the gurus from the East have done. ...
 India banned foreign missionaries shortly after it gained independence.
 At the same time, however, India's missionaries travel the world, converting millions to Hinduism and Buddhism while protesting their tolerance for all religions and denying the religious nature of their mission.
 The fact that the media promotes such deception should be disturbing to any fair-minded person. ...
 And yet rarely is an eyebrow raised, because very few know the facts or seem to care.
 There has been much criticism, some of it no doubt justified, of Western missionaries who have gone to Africa, China, India, and other places, with the gospel of Jesus Christ and have attempted to westernize other cultures.
 Westernization of any culture cannot be justified and has nothing to do with Christianity, which itself (from Abraham to the Apostle Paul) began in the Middle East.
 In fairness, however we must ask why there has been little or no criticism of Buddhist, Hindu, and Muslim missionaries who have aggressively pushed their religion and their way of life upon a willingly deceived Western world" [Dave Hunt, Yoga and the Body of Christ, (2006), pp.15-16].

-Come unto me, all ye that labour and are heavy
+Come unto me, all ye that labor and are heavy

 laden, and I will give you rest.